 SIGNS OF A BAD DAYCARE PROVIDER

 LACK OF COMMUNICATION

 Bad communication is by FAR the most important warning sign of a bad daycare provider.
 Being able to openly discuss ongoing issues is paramount to your child’s wellbeing.

 I want to tell you about someone we are going to call Miss Jane.

 Miss Jane was our most recent daycare provider, and it was by FAR the worst experience we have ever had.

-She was an older “proper” woman who is originally from Australia.
+She was an older “proper” woman who was from Europe.

 She became increasingly defensive about everything.

 When she told me that my daughter was yelling “stop hitting!” at no one, I tried to give her some context.

 She’s a toddler who doesn’t know the right way to express herself yet.
 I have heard her yell at the blankets to stop kicking her because she wants them to stop touching her.